temporalio/documentation/docs/reference/metrics.md

 ### `workflow_endtoend_latency`

-Total Workflow Execution time in milliseconds.
+Total Workflow Execution time from schedule to completion for a single Workflow Run.
+(A retried Workflow Execution is a separate Run.)

 - Type: Histogram
 - Available in: TypeScript, Go, PHP, Java